Larsen-Daniel/llm-counting-analysis/README.md

 Generation:   Produce the answer
 ```

-This is fundamentally different from just running the high-count prompt because:
+There are a number of reasons why this is different from just running the high-count prompt:
 1. **Early layers (0-20)** still processed the original low-count tokens
-2. **Residual connections** carry information from early layers forward through skip connections
+2. **Residual connections** from earlier layers carry information forward that only processed the original low-count tokens
-3. **Attention KV cache** retains keys/values from the low-count tokens when generating
+3. In **attention layers**, the **KV cache** retains keys and values from the low-count tokens
-4. We're testing if layer 21's representation of "3 tools" can **override** layers 0-20's computation of "2 tools"
+4. We're testing whether these mechanisms can be overridden by one layer's representation of "3 tools"

 If patching layer 21 successfully changes the output from 2→3, this indicates that layer 21 **causally mediates** the count information—it's both necessary and sufficient to shift the model's answer.